apache/cassandra-java-driver/driver-core/Upgrade_guide_to_2.0.rst

    name are set instead of just the first occurrence.

-8. The ``QueryBuilder#raw`` method does not automatically add quotes anymore, but rather ouptut its result without any change (as the raw name implies).
+8. The ``QueryBuilder#raw`` method does not automatically add quotes anymore, but rather output its result without any change (as the raw name implies).

    This means for instance that ``eq("x", raw(foo))`` will output ``x = foo``, not ``x = 'foo'`` (you don't need the raw method to output the latter string).